Staying Positive Amid the Negative

 Elsewhere, policy effectiveness is struggling in China.
 A string of regional bank failures has led to tighter credit conditions, dampening the impact of policy easing.
 Emerging market debt – so closely linked to China’s fortunes – could become more attractive if the transmission mechanism of looser policy can gain traction.

 Wage growth appears to be topping out and forward rates suggest inflation will be contained in most developed markets.
 We believe the consensus is correct, with central bankers continuing to undershoot their inflation targets.
 We think the Fed will make one or two further rate cuts in 2020, bringing its federal funds rate closer to 1.25%, which should bring the real (after inflation) rate more firmly into negative territory.

-Where we preach particular caution is towards valuations.
+Where we preach particular caution is toward valuations.
 The decline in rates brought forward gains in 2019.
-With risk-free rates measured in basis points rather than percentage points in many developed markets (and negative in swathes of Europe), it is a meagre foundation on which to build returns.
+With risk-free rates measured in basis points rather than percentage points in many developed markets (and negative in swaths of Europe), it is a meager foundation on which to build returns.

 Dispersion should remain a feature, and avoiding losses will be critical as disruption continues apace.
 The defaults in 2019, such as Thomas Cook, the travel company, were symptomatic of how technology and shifting consumption patterns are reshaping the world.
 Lending to companies that will be around in the future requires investors to be on the right side of change.
 In our view, that means paying attention not only to traditional metrics but also to what matters to future investors and consumers, including a deeper focus on environmental, social and governance (ESG) factors.